AnyChart/docs.anychart.com/Basic_Charts/Vertical/Line_Chart.md

 ## Overview

-This article explains how to create a Vertical Line Area chart in AnyChart.
+This article explains how to create a Vertical Line chart in AnyChart.

 To learn more about vertical charts in general and how to customize them, see [Vertical Charts (Overview)](Overview).
-You can also read about the settings available for the [Line Area Chart](../Spline_Area_Chart).
+You can also read about the settings available for the [Line Chart](../Line_Chart).

 ## Quick Start

-To build a Vertical Line Area chart, use the {api:anychart#line}anychart.line(){api} chart constructor.
+To build a Vertical Line chart, use the {api:anychart#line}anychart.line(){api} chart constructor.
 You can either pass your data to the chart constructor or create a series, using the {api:anychart.charts.Cartesian#line}line(){api} method:

 ```
 // create a chart